derekdata/churchope-ical-plugin/README.md

 WordPress plugin to generate iCalendar files from Event posts.

+This plugin allows for the import of the WordPress Event posts into into Google Calendar, Apple iCal, Android Calendar, Microsoft Outlook, etc.

 This plugin is specifically aligned with the Churchope WordPress Theme; though it could be adapted for other themes as well.

 This plugin should work on PHP 5.3.x or greater.